-Can children really learn all of these lessons simply by you teaching them how to sail a boat?
+Can you teach children sailing and how to really learn all of these lessons simply by teaching them how to sail a boat?
 The answer is an emphatic: YES!

 My wife and I taught all eleven of our children how to sail.
 Why?
 First of all it is fun, entertaining, and a great way of "bonding together" for all and it is a skill that can enrich their lives in many, many ways.

 Second, we did it to prepare them for a lifetime of responsible, happy, safe and independent living when they get "out there" all by themselves and on their own.

 The way we started to teach children sailing them was to sit them, one at a time in the cockpit of a small sailboat, near the stern (back end) of the boat and get them to hold the tiller with one hand.